xumzheng/microsoft-graph-docs/api-reference/beta/resources/educationsynchronizationerror.md

 ---
-title: "educationSynchronizationError resource type"
+title: educationSynchronizationError resource type
-description: "Represents an error during school data profile validation and/or sync.
-A unique error is generated for every entry that fails to validate and/or synchronize with Azure Active Directory (Azure AD)."
+description: Represents an error during school data profile validation and/or sync.
+A unique error is generated for every entry that fails to validate and/or synchronize with Azure Active Directory (Azure AD).
-author: "mmast-msft"
+author: mmast-msft
 ms.localizationpriority: medium
-ms.prod: "education"
+ms.prod: education
 doc_type: resourcePageType
 ---